-Originally from Sydney, Australia, I recently received my PhD from the interdepartmental Classical Studies (CLST) program at Columbia University (NY, USA), where I wrote a dissertation on elite male youth entitled, Youth and Power: Roman Performances of Age and Ageing from Plautus to Nero (defense: May 14, 2019).
+Originally from Sydney, Australia, I recently received my PhD from the interdepartmental Classical Studies (CLST) program at Columbia University (NY, USA), where I wrote a dissertation on elite male youth entitled, Youth and Power: Roman Performances of Age and Ageing from Plautus to Nero (May 2019).
 In the Fall of 2019 I will take up the position of Visiting Assistant Professor in the Department of Classics at Georgetown University (Washington, D.C.).
 Beyond Roman history (cultural, social, political) and the various ways I approach the history of youth and age(ing), I am also interested in:

 Displacement and place in the ancient Mediterranean

 Non-elite spatial identities in Roman urban contexts

 Oratory and politics in the Roman Republic, especially Cicero